Skip to content

 Running Rootful Container as Quadlet

 While ideally you would run all container using rootless podman, sadly not all container will work with it.
-If you noticed in the beginning, this guide used nginx-unprivileged rather than the normal nginx, this because it need root to function.
+If you noticed in the beginning, this guide used nginx-unprivileged rather than the normal nginx, this because it needs root to function.
 To use rootful podman, you will need to use different quadlet path and run using root systemctl (without --user).

 Rootful Quadlet Path